[Solved] Android USB Device Not Recognized But Charging Error

 How To Fix Android USB Device Not Recognized But Charging Problem?

-Try out the below effective methods and fix Android USB device not recognized but charging issue without any hassle.
+Try out the below effective methods and fix Android USB device not recognized but charging issues without any hassle.

 Trick #1: Restart Your Phone & PC

-However, before trying anything else, I would like to recommend you restart your devices to fix USB port charging but not recognizing.
+However, before trying anything else, I would like to recommend you restart your devices to fix USB port charging but not recognize it.
 Here are the simple steps that you can try to do so:

 • Disconnect a USB cable & reboot your PC and Android phone as well.

-• After restarting both the devices, re-plug the Android to another port on a system.
+• After restarting both devices, re-plug the Android into another port on the system.

 Trick #2: Enable the Phone’s USB Debugging

-Well, USB debugging ought to enable your mobile to directly access the phone, transfer & install the applications.
-Though, if you have not done it, just follow these steps:
+Well, USB debugging ought to enable your mobile to directly access the phone, and transfer & install the applications.
+However, if you have not done it, just follow these steps:

-Step 1: On your mobile, go to the Settings and then tap on About phone.
+Step 1: On your mobile, go to Settings and then tap on About phone.

 Step 2: Click on the “Build Number” (7 times).